-“It is about the dragon in the sky,” Dominic blurted quickly as the reporter turned away.
+“It is about the dragon in the sky,” Dominick blurted quickly as the reporter turned away.
 “Surely, you’ve heard passengers talking about this on their way out.”

 “No, I haven’t,” replied the reporter, folding his arms and tapping his remote microphone abstractedly on his arm.
 “All I’ve heard is a lot of bellyaching about airport security delays and congestion.”
 “You about anything about dragons, Cole?” he turned to his partner now.
 “Did I miss something somewhere?”

 “Why didn’t you tell me?”
 Waldo asked with a flicker of irritation.
 “Anything would be better than this.”
-“So, you took some video shots,” he looked at Dominic with mounting interest in his eyes.
+“So, you took some video shots.”
+He looked at Dominick with mounting interest in his eyes.

-“Please, Father Dominic, this will not sit well with the bishop,” Monique begged.
+“Please, Father Dominick, this will not sit well with the bishop,” Monique begged.

-Dominic looked at his proffered hand in horror.
+Dominick looked at his proffered hand in horror.
 Monique was shaking her head emphatically and motioning for him to move on.
-Doing the next best thing now, he did what he had done for the stewardesses and handed him his card, with his cell phone number but this time he jotted the address of Saint Catherine’s Roman Catholic church hastily on its back.
+Doing the next best thing now, he did what he had done for the stewardesses and handed him his card, with his cell phone number but this time he jotted the address of the rectory hastily on its back.
 With little more fanfare, Waldo thanked him briefly and turned back to his interviews with the passengers in line.
-Dominic bowed politely to the newsmen and retreated in step with the nun.
+Dominick bowed politely to the newsmen and retreated in step with the nun.

 After locating their luggage on the conveyer belt, they hailed the first porter in sight.